-Qualitative a) i) Views of Operational risk is defined as the risk of loss resulting from disclosure BOD on inadequate or failed internal processes, people and systems or system to from external events.
-This definition includes legal risk but reduce excludes strategic and reputation risk.
-It is inherent in every Operational business organization and covers a wide spectrum of issues.
-The Risk Board of Directors (BOD) of the Bank and its Management firmly believe that an effective internal control systems has been established within the Bank to ensure adequacy of the risk management framework and compliance with a documented set of internal policies concerning the risk management system which mainly include, Top-level reviews of the Bank's progress towards the stated objectives; Checking for compliance with management controls; Policies, processes and procedures concerning the review, treatment and resolution of non-compliance issues; and A system of documented approvals and authorizations to ensure accountability to the appropriate level of management.
+Qualitative disclosure a) i) Views of BOD on system to reduce Operational Risk Operational risk is defined as the risk of loss resulting from inadequate or failed internal processes, people and systems or from external events.
+This definition includes legal risk but excludes strategic and reputation risk.
+It is inherent in every business organization and covers a wide spectrum of issues.
+The Board of Directors (BOD) of the Bank and its Management firmly believe that an effective internal control systems has been established within the Bank to ensure adequacy of the risk management framework and compliance with a documented set of internal policies concerning the risk management system which mainly include: Top-level reviews of the Bank's progress towards the stated objectives; Checking for compliance with management controls; Policies, processes and procedures concerning the review, treatment and resolution of non-compliance issues; and A system of documented approvals and authorizations to ensure accountability to the appropriate level of management.
 Bank has ensured some other internal practices to be in place as appropriate to control operational risk.
 Examples of these include: Close monitoring of adherence to assigned risk limits or thresholds; Maintaining safeguards for access to, and use of, bank's assets and records; Ensuring that staffs have appropriate expertise and training; Regular verification and reconciliation of transactions and accounts.
 The BOD has modified Bank's operational risk management process by issuing a high level standard like SOP, supplemented by more detailed formal guidance.
 This explains how the bank manages operational risk by identifying, assessing, monitoring, controlling and mitigating the risk, rectifying operational risk events, and implementing any additional procedures required for compliance with local regulatory requirements.
 The Bank maintains and tests contingency facilities to support operations in the event of disasters.
 Additional reviews and tests are conducted in the event that any branch of the bank is affected by a business disruption event, to incorporate lessons learned in the operational recovery from those circumstances.
-Plans have been prepared for the continued operation of the bank's business, with reduced staffing levels. ii) Performance gap of executives and staffs.
-Motivated and Engaged Employees Prime Bank has a diverse group of motivated and engaged employees.
+Plans have been prepared for the continued operation of the bank's business, with reduced staffing levels.
+Motivated and Engaged Employees and staffs.
+Prime Bank has a diverse group of motivated and engaged employees.
 From experience it knows that if employees are properly empowered, they become more engaged and go extra miles to fulfill organization's ambition.
 Engaged employees are likely to take more responsibility and embrace accountability which helps to achieve the sustainability strategies.
 The Bank has positioned itself with a performance-driven rewarding work culture; where employees are treated with respect and receive plenty of development opportunities.
-Prime Bank has a special focus on: Ensuring a balanced diversity Promoting human capital development Providing competitive compensation and benefits Promoting a performance centric culture Protecting human rights Ensuring workplace health and safety Ensuring equal opportunity All the people related issues in Prime Bank are governed by the well-defined policies and procedures which are duly reviewed by the Management time to time.
-Compensation & Benefits To maintain the market competitiveness, the compensation and benefits of Prime Bank are regularly reviewed through market and peer group study.
-The well-crafted total rewards help the Bank to attract, motivate and retain talent.
+Prime Bank has a special focus on: Ensuring a balanced diversity Promoting human capital development Providing competitive compensation and benefitsPromoting a performance centric culture Protecting human rights

+- Ensuring workplace health and safety - Ensuring equal opportunity

+All the people related issues in Prime Bank are governed by the welldefined policies and procedures which are duly reviewed by the Management time to time.